tompetk/covalis/README.md

 # Description

-API is simple NestJS application that provides endpoint to query company datapoints straight from the database.
+NestJS REST API application to query company data points from the database dynamically.

-Single query can return multiple datapoints for a single company from a single table.
+Single query can return multiple data points for a single company from a single table.

 # Get Started